lampij/Rustbik/README.md

 Shuffling random moves didn't make it happen in any reasonable amount of time.
 It turns out that, given the insane total permutations of a rubiks cube (something like 43 quintillion), it wasn't good enough to solve over an 8 hour period.

 I need to turn to something smarter....

+___

+# Swapping everything to pure functions...

+I've taken some time to understand my design, and if I can be honest, I didn't really follow Rust's paradigms very well.
+As a systems level language, I really treated it like C#.
+I made functions that modified in-place.
+I want to refactor this entire code base so that it is comprised of 'pure functions'.